YirongMao/softmax_variants/README.md

 You can directly run code train_mnist_xxx.py to reproduce the result

-The reference paper are as follow:
+The reference papers are as follow:

 Center loss: Yandong Wen, Kaipeng Zhang, Zhifeng Li and Yu Qiao.
 A Discriminative Feature Learning Approach for Deep Face Recognition.
 ECCV 2016